Polish names

 Filip lover of horses (Polish form of Philip)

-Franciszek free one, Frenchman (Polish form of Francis)
+Franciszek Frenchman (Polish form of Francis)

 Grażyna gracious, amiable; popularized by Adam Mickiewicz's Romantic poem "Grażyna"